 - Connect the ethernet cable and power cord, then, miner connection is DONE.

 - Make sure you connected the miner properly.
 Then, power on your PSU.

 - Wait for 1~3 minutes.
 (The miner needs about 1~3 minutes to initialize itself.
-Please wait patiently.)
+Wait patiently.)

 - Log into the miner configuration page: The default IP of the miner is: “192.168.1.100”.
 Run your Internet browser, such as Google Chrome. and open the default IP address 192.168.1.100.
 The username and password are both “admin”.

-- Then, the “Homepage” of the miner will display.
+- Then, the “Homepage” of the miner will display as follows.

 - All setting options are on the left side of the page.

 - Click the “Settings -> Pools” tab for mining account settings.

 - Before setting your mining account, you should first take a look at the “HELP” page of your mining pool to know the mining URL of your pool.
 In our test, we used NiceHash for Lyra2rev2 mining.
 According to its HELP page, we set our pool URL of the miner as:

 - After setting your mining account details, save the settings by clicking “Save & Restart Miner“.